thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 # fixedML
 Process legacy data formats in modern ways - XML transformation without source XML

-COPYRIGHT 2016 Dylan Walsh.
+COPYRIGHT 2016, 2017 Dylan Walsh.
 Code is available at https://github.com/thedylanwalsh/fixedML

-#fixedML - RESTful XML transformation with non-XML sources.
+# fixedML - RESTful XML transformation with non-XML sources.

-##How a programmer may process legacy data formats in a modern way.
+## How a programmer may process legacy data formats in a modern way.
 Legacy code is code that passed through acceptance testing and provides measurable value to the client in the production environment.